 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR TOXIC POLLUTANTS (METALS) IN SAN DIEGO CREEK AND NEWPORT BAY

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into San Diego Creek and Newport Bay as indicated in Appendix 1.
-The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Toxic Pollutants (Metals) in San Diego Creek and Newport Bay.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into San Diego Creek and Newport Bay as indicated in Appendix 1.
+The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the TMDLs for Toxic Pollutants (Metals) in San Diego Creek and Newport Bay.
 There are also specific WQBELs for Rhine Channel, a small, closed-ended navigation channel located in the western part of Newport Bay.
 These TMDLs were all effective upon promulgation by USEPA.

 As indicated below, the WQBELs for copper discharges to Newport Bay shall be superseded by the WQBELs in Appendix 10 upon the effective date of the Copper TMDLs for Newport Bay adopted through Santa Ana Water Board Resolution R8-2022-0012; the WQBELs for all other metals and the WQBEL for copper discharges to San Diego Creek remain effective and unchanged by the adoption of the Copper TMDLs.

-Permittees must carry out an effective portfolio of projects and programs for the control of metals in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 General

 For Appendix 7, acute concentration shall mean the average concentration of dissolved metals measured in representative samples taken in a 24-hour period.